MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/CollectionsCoordinatorSummary.md

 ## Install the Dataverse app Copilot in Microsoft Dynamics 365 Finance
 1. In Partner Center find the **Copilot in Microsoft Dynamics 365 Finance** solution.
 2. Accept the terms and conditions and then select Install.
 This will start the installation of **Copilot in Microsoft Dynamics 365 Finance** in the selected environment.
-3.Go to the environment page for the select environment, click **Dynamics 365 apps** to check the status of the installation.
+3. Go to the environment page for the select environment, click **Dynamics 365 apps** to check the status of the installation.
 During installation the status is **Installing**.
 On completion, the status will change to **Installed**.

 ## Dataverse consent for user impersonation
 Explicit consent must be greanted for Finance and Operations to impersonate Dataverse users.